timmyhadwen/obsidian_vault/QUO2867 (EOS Rounds Counter)/Contacts.md

 For 2010619-01 Rounds Counter M249:
 1. AD22286-R2 is end of life and not available from authorised suppliers.
 Is EOS able to supply this part?
 Alternatively we could look into broker supply.
+2. We noted in the build instructions reference to 3 wires, adhesive and

 Kind Regards